Reachability Verification Based Reliability Assessment for Deep Reinforcement Learning Controlled Robotics and Autonomous Systems: PRELIMINARIES

 \subsection{Reachability Analysis and Verification}

-Reachability analysis has been developed recently for the verification of safety and robustness of DNNs \cite{ruan2018reachability,huang2019reachnn,huang2020survey,althoff2010reachability}.
+Reachability analysis has been developed recently for the verification of the safety and robustness of DNNs \cite{ruan2018reachability,huang2019reachnn,huang2020survey,althoff2010reachability}.
 Adapted to the context described in Section~\ref{sec:DRLpreliminary}, reachability analysis determines the set of states that a system can reach, starting from a set of initial states and considering the interaction between the DRL policy and the MDP.
 Safety verification, which is to determine whether a given DRL policy may lead to any unsafe state over an MDP, can be reduced to the reachability problem of whether an unsafe state is reachable.

+\RR{\begin{remark} In different application contexts, the definition of a reachable ``safe set" may vary from case to case.
+Typically, it is defined based on safety analyses such as hazard identification for the given application \cite{qi2023stpa}.
+For instance, in applications related to battery systems, the ``safe set" could encompass safe charging and discharging intervals, while in power systems, it might involve maintaining system frequencies within safe operational bounds.
+In this paper, we have chosen to illustrate our approach using the example of a UUV, where the ``safe set" is represented by collision-free intervals. \end{remark}}

 In this paper, we verify a safety property on a model-free DRL algorithm by computing its reachable set over a full trajectory.
-Similar to POLAR \cite{huang2021polar}, the following two mathematics are employed to calculate the reachable set: Taylor Arithmetic and Bernstein Polynomial.
+Similar to POLAR \cite{huang2021polar}, the following two mathematical principles are employed to calculate the reachable set: Taylor Arithmetic and Bernstein Polynomial.